-As change occurs and there is an injection of youth into a maturing industry, there is an explicit need for continued transfer of business information and knowledge to new staff members.
+As change occurs and there is an injection of youth into a maturing industry, there is a clear need for continued transfer of business information and knowledge to new staff members.
 It is imperative not to let the loss of longstanding employees and key stakeholders within the business mean a loss of all the experience and skill they hold.

-Having an ERP in place reduces this risk significantly as business processes and historical data are recorded in a single, accessible place.
+Having an ERP in place reduces this risk significantly as business processes and historical data are recorded in a single, accessible location.

 STRICTER LAWS AND STANDARDS – HOW DOES YOUR FLEET MEASURE UP?

-The need to rigorously track and report maintenance procedures, timeframes and costs is greater than ever, especially when the implications for noncompliance at several points along the chain of responsibility can lead to serious consequences (even jail time for those owing a duty of care).
+The need to rigorously track and report maintenance procedures, timeframes, and costs are greater than ever, especially when the implications for noncompliance at several points along the chain of responsibility can lead to severe consequences (even jail time for those owing a duty of care).

-It is therefore essential to incorporate a streamlined system that allows for easy maintenance tracking, vehicle performance monitoring and inventory management.
+Therefore, it is essential to incorporate a streamlined system that allows for easy maintenance tracking, vehicle performance monitoring, and inventory management.

 With an ERP system, your business will have all maintenance and financial records stored in a single system for easy access.
-This digitisation and audit trail not only makes internal procedures more efficient, but is also useful in situations that require speedy submissions of records to government authorities.
+This digitisation and audit trail not only makes internal procedures more efficient but is also helpful in situations that require speedy submissions of records to government authorities.